 Sonic & Knuckles is a stand-alone expansion pack from Sonic the Hedgehog 3 that is a good game in its own right, but when combined with Sonic 3 becomes what could arguably be the best Sonic game ever.

 The level select can be accessed by starting the game and grabbing one of the lifts in Mushroom Hill Zone.
-Once you have grabbed a lift, press Left, Left, Left, Right, Right, Right, Up, Up, Up.
-If done correctly, you should hear a ring chime.
+Once the player has grabbed a lift, press Left, Left, Left, Right, Right, Right, Up, Up, Up.
+If done correctly, a ring chime will play.

-When paused, you can perform the following actions:
+When paused, the following actions can be performed:

 - A - Return to title screen.